-The weeks immediately after childbirth are called the postpartum period, and during this time your body undergoes many changes.
+The weeks immediately after delivery are called the postpartum period.
+During this time, your body undergoes many changes.
 It is important that you understand what is normal so you can recognize any problems that might need your doctor's attention.